replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

    ```

    :::note
-   When you run the installation script in the next step, the script also performs a check for required images and prompts you to run the `load-images` command if any images are missing.
+   The installation script that you run in the next step also performs a check for required images and prompts you to run the `load-images` command if any images are missing.
    :::

 1. Run the kURL installation script on any primary node in the cluster with the `airgap` option:

    ```
-   curl -sSL https://k8s.kurl.sh/APP_SLUG | sudo bash -s airgap OTHER_ADVANCED_OPTIONS
+   cat install.sh -s airgap OTHER_ADVANCED_OPTIONS
    ```
-   Replace:
-   * `APP_SLUG` with the unique slug for the application from your application vendor.
-   * `OTHER_ADVANCED_OPTIONS` optionally with any flags listed in [Advanced Options](https://kurl.sh/docs/install-with-kurl/advanced-options) in the kURL documentation.
+   Replace `OTHER_ADVANCED_OPTIONS` optionally with any flags listed in [Advanced Options](https://kurl.sh/docs/install-with-kurl/advanced-options) in the kURL documentation.

      See the following recommendations for advanced options:
       <InstallerRequirements/>